Stage Door: Other adaptations

-Stage Door was presented on Philip Morris Playhouse December 5, 1941.
-The 30-minute adaptation starred Geraldine Fitzgerald.
+Stage Door was presented on CBS Radio again on December 5, 1941 on Philip Morris Playhouse.
+The 30-minute adaptation by Charles Martin starred Geraldine Fitzgerald as Terry Randall.

-"Stage Door" was presented on Lux Radio Theater on February 20, 1939.
-On April 6, 1955, a 60-minute version of the play, written by Gore Vidal, aired on the CBS Television series The Best of Broadway.
+On April 6, 1955, a 60-minute version of the play, adapted by Gore Vidal, aired on the CBS Television series The Best of Broadway.
+It starred Rhonda Fleming, Elsa Lanchester, Diana Lynn, and Victor Moore.